2002 Aaron's 312 at Talladega: Race

 Kenny Wallace led from laps 16 to 23, with Compton taking the lead on lap 24; Compton would lead until lap 40, when Keller held the lead for a lap.
 On lap 42, Compton regained first, leading for 25 laps, surrendering the lead to Jeff Purvis on lap 67.
 The next lap, Keller retook first, leading for the remainder of the race.
 Only three cars – Keller, Compton, and Tim Fedewa – finished on the lead lap.
 Kenny Wallace (engine), C.W.
 Smith (overheating), Purvis (engine), Lewis (crash), Biffle (engine), McMurray, Wimmer, Hornaday, Johnny Sauter, Hall, Tim Sauter, Nemechek, Waltrip, Ruttman, Spencer, Mike Wallace, Harmon, Fuller, Gibbs (crash), Brad Teague (overheating) and Christian Elder (engine) failed to finish.
 The race featured a total of six leaders and seven lead changes.
+Fedewa was a last-minute entry who planned to start and park after ten laps.
+As a late entry, Fedewa earned no driver points.

 The win was Keller's first career victory at a superspeedway, his seventh-career Busch win, and his second of the season. ppc Racing owners Greg Pollex and Keith Barnwell recorded their 26th and third wins, respectively.